Know the Symptoms of an Asthma Attack continued...

 As your lungs continue to tighten, you will be unable to use the peak flow meter at all.
 Gradually, your lungs will tighten so there is not enough air movement to produce wheezing.
-This is sometimes called the "silent chest," and it is an ominous sign.
 You need to be transported to a hospital immediately.
 Unfortunately, some people interpret the disappearance of wheezing as a sign of improvement and fail to get prompt emergency care.

 If you are experiencing an asthma attack, follow the "Red Zone" or emergency instructions in your asthma action plan immediately.
 These symptoms occur in life-threatening asthma attacks.
 You need medical attention right away.

 For more detail, see WebMD’s article Asthma Attack Symptoms.

 Asthma affects as many as 10% to 12% of children in the United States and is the leading cause of chronic illness in children.
 For unknown reasons, the incidence of asthma in children is steadily increasing.
 While asthma symptoms can begin at any age, most children have their first asthma symptoms by age 5.